-Before going forward, it is important to know that some people have a court order requiring them to submit to a substance abuse evaluation.
-While these people may not be quite ready to admit they have an addiction, after getting the evaluation and into a rehab center treatment program, some of these addicts do learn that they need help.
-They learn they can’t continue their addictive lifestyle and must find a way to make healthy changes in their life.
+Before going forward, it is important to know that some people have a court order requiring them to submit to a substance use disorder evaluation.
+While these people may not be quite ready to admit they have an addiction, after obtaining an evaluation and entering a rehab center treatment program, some of these people learn that they need help.
+They learn they can’t continue their addictive lifestyle and must find ways to make healthy changes.

-Whether you are told by the court to get a substance abuse evaluation or you are ready to overcome the addiction on your own, it is important and can help you more than you might think.
+Whether a court orders you to receive a substance use disorder evaluation or you are ready to overcome the addiction on your own, it is important.
+It can help you more than you might think.

-Understanding an addiction is more than just one simple explanation.
-It can’t be said that every person who suffers from an addiction needs the same treatment because that isn’t true.
-Each person who suffers from a drug or alcohol addiction or substance abuse disorder has their own background.
-They have their own past experiences, obstacles and troubles that led to their abuse of alcohol or drugs.
+Each person who suffers from a drug or alcohol addiction or substance use disorder disorder has a unique background.
+They have their own past experiences, obstacles, and troubles that contributed to their abuse of alcohol or drugs.

-What Can Be Expected From a Substance Abuse Evaluation?
+What Can People Expect from a Substance Use Disorder Evaluation?

-Knowing what can be expected from the substance abuse evaluation can help to alleviate some of the worries the addict may have.
-Many addicts become so overwhelmed with the thought of the evaluation, that alone, sends them back into an addictive spiral.
-The more someone knows what the expect, the more they can be prepared for what is to come.
+Knowing what to expect from a substance use disorder evaluation can help to alleviate some worries.
+Some people who abuse drugs or alcohol become so overwhelmed with the thought of the evaluation that it sends them back into an addictive spiral.
+The more someone knows what to expect, the more they can be prepared for what is to come.

 What is the Process?

-If the screening has found an addiction or substance abuse disorder to be present, the assessment will come next.
+If the screening has found an addiction or substance use disorder disorder to be present, the assessment will come next.
 This is the portion that is much more accurate and thorough.
-The purpose of the assessment is to find supporting evidence of the substance abuse disorder or alcohol or drug addiction.
+The purpose of the assessment is to find supporting evidence of the substance use disorder disorder or alcohol or drug addiction.
 The assessment will begin with the interviewer going over the screening results with the interviewee.
 There will be questions asked to get a better perspective on that person’s alcohol or drug abuse.

 There are two types of interviews that could take place – structured and semi-structured.
 The structured does not leave the interviewee with a chance to provide many details to the answer.
 This means a more detailed treatment plan may not occur at the time when the interview is finished.
 The semi-structured interview allows for more detailed answers.
 During the assessment, two of the tools that might be used are the Diagnostic Interview Schedule-IV and the Addiction Severity Index.
 The first is used in the structured interview and the latter being used in the semi-structured interviews.